 Personal Injury

-If you and your attorney can show another party is responsible for the injury, the justice system may grant compensation for the injury.
+If you and your attorney can show that another party is responsible for the injury, the justice system may grant compensation for the injury.
 Many situations can be considered personal injury.
 However, just because an injury occurred does not mean someone is liable.

 Hunter Law is an expert at personal injury and obtaining the highest compensation available.
 If you have been wronged by injury, talk to a skilled Attorney at (813) 287-2227